St. Julian's School: History

 St. Julian's is a British international private school located in the parish of Carcavelos e Parede, in Cascais, close to Lisbon, Portugal.
 The school takes its name from São Julião da Barra Fortress, overlooking nearby Carcavelos beach, originally erected in the mid-16th century to keep the British, among other raiders, out of the Tagus estuary.

 In the early 20th century, Carcavelos in Portugal had an Eastern Telegraph Company (ETC) station that used underwater wires to send communications internationally.
 A large group of specialized workers who helped maintain the facilities moved from the United Kingdom and settled in the region.
-In 1932, a Mrs Bucknall, who had connections with the Parents’ National Education Union (PNEU), began working towards creating an English-speaking school in the area.
+In 1932, a Mrs Bucknall OBE, who had connections with the Parents’ National Education Union (PNEU), began working towards creating an English-speaking school in the area.
 She organized meetings with the British community and contacted PNEU for assistance and advice.
 Mrs Franklin CBE, a PNEU committee member, came to Portugal on a short visit that year, and was influential on the pedagogy of the new school.

 A committee was formed to oversee legal and financial matters, as well as finding premises, with elected members such as Mr Etherington-Smith and Bucknall.
 Etherington-Smith was the first chair until 1944.
 The committee began inspecting properties, worrying that a number might be contaminated due to the typhoid outbreaks in Carcavelos at the time.
 The manager of the ETC at Quinta Nova offered a part of the ETC facilities to establish the school.
 Major Montgomery was the manager of the ETC at Quinta Nova.
 The school was located in the buildings, including residential palace, of the 18th-century estate founded by José Francisco da Cruz, treasurer to King D. José I.

 The school opened on November 24, 1932.
-During this period, according to the school, it received support and recommendations by Claud Russell, a British ambassador, who served as honorary chairman, and was present at the school's inaugural party on November 24, 1932.
+During this period, according to the school, it received support and recommendations by Sir Claud Russell, a British ambassador, who served as honorary chairman, and was present at the school's inaugural party on November 24, 1932.
 The school celebrates the event annually as Founders Day.

+Since 2022, the school has been consistently ranked in Europe as both a Spear’s Top 10 Private School and a Carfax Top 15 Best Private School.

 Academics

-St. Julian's has just over 1,200 students, from age three to age 18.
+St. Julian's has just over 1,200 students, from age three to age 18, representing over 60 nationalities.

 The school is divided into three sections: